seniorjoinu/reliable-udp/README.md

 Reliable UDP for Kotlin using `Wirehair` fountain codes and coroutines

 ### Abstract
+##### Why TCP is bad?
+TCP was designed to provide maximum throughput but not to provide minimum latency:
+1. When packet loss occurs TCP retransmits COMPLETE message again
+2. ARQ RTO is `latency*2` but when packet loss occurs it can become `latency*8`

+I also personally do not like TCP design:
+1. It is stream-oriented
+2. It is forcing you to handle these awful `Connection` objects by yourself

+So, my goal is to develop nano-latency easy-to-use transport.

 ##### What is fec?
 FEC stands for Forward Error Correction - technique that uses erasure codes to recover missed data after transmission.